college executive team

 In 2007, Michael and his youngest daughter cycled from Vancouver to Toronto and in 2012, he cycled from Kingston to St. John’s.
 Both trips raised funds for student bursaries at George Brown College.

-He is the proud dad of five children and loves to spend time with his eleven grandchildren.
+He is the proud dad of five children and loves to spend time with his twelve grandchildren.
 Michael lives on a small farm near Sydenham.

 Shelley Aylesworth-Spink began her role as Vice President International Education at St. Lawrence College after serving as Associate Dean in the School of Business at SLC.
 Shelley is passionate about intercultural communications, internationalization and student success.
 Her academic and research background involves the study of global disease outbreaks through the interdisciplinary lens of communications, cultural studies and science and technology studies.